truenas/webui/CONTRIBUTING.md

 - Review the [README](https://github.com/truenas/webui/blob/master/README.md) file to learn how to build and run the project as well as connect it to your TrueNAS
 - Make the required changes.

-## Validating Your Changes

-We have a automated CI process setup which gets run on every PR.
-You must pass all of the checks for us to consider merging your PR.
-The checks make sure that all of the unit tests pass on your PR and that it builds successfully.
-Furthermore, multiple linter rules are enabled on the repo to ensure that the code is up to the format standards that we would like to keep in our project.
-If the linter sees issues in your project, it might ask you to remove those issues before you can make a commit.
+ESLint is setup to ensure that the code is up to the format standards that we would like to keep in our project.
+If the linter sees issues in your project, it might ask you to fix those issues before you can make a commit.
+A set of precommit commands will run to extract new text into translation files and check linter for any issues.

-You can check if your code formatting follows our stands by running
+If you want to contribute to the translation of our UI, you can do so by editing one of the `src\assets\i18n\[language_name].json` files.
+In each of those files, text strings and their translations in the relevant language are kept as key/value pairs.
+`
+{
+  ...
+  "Translate this text": "Translated that text",
+  ...
+}
+`

 ## Create a new Pull Request